Welcome to today's edition of the Rush 24-7 podcast.

 But Yahoo took the story down.

-Drudge links to it, and it was a Yahoo story, and they took it down.
+Drudge links to it, and it was a Yahoo story.

-That David Brock's too radical, too extreme, too over the top, too negative, whatever, and uh might be doing her great damage.
+There's also budding news out of the Hillary camp that they're thinking of tanking David Brock, that David Brock's too radical, too extreme, too over-the-top, too negative, whatever, and might be doing her great damage.

-Meanwhile, Bernie continues to just get closer and closer and closer and keeps getting more public support from prominent, well-known leftists, such as uh Susan Sarandon.
+Meanwhile, Bernie continues to just get closer and closer and closer and keeps getting more public support from prominent, well-known leftists, such as Susan Sarandon.

 Then you go to the polling data today.

-We were the the uh political world was dealt a shock last night, late yesterday afternoon, when the NBC News Wall Street Journal poll came out that had Ted Cruz up by two points over Trump.
+The political world was dealt a shock last night, late yesterday afternoon, when the NBC News Wall Street Journal poll came out that had Ted Cruz up by two points over Trump.

-I mean, it was stop the presses kind of poll.
+And immediately people go, whoa, I mean, it was stop the presses kind of poll.

 There was no data like this in any other poll.